joendres/nextcloud-filelink/README.md

 using the name of the extension here.
 There's nothing the extension can do about this, *sorry*.

+### Good to know

+#### Download passwords

+**If you use download passwords, _never_ put them into an email, but give them to the recipient via a separate, secure channel eg a messenger or a telefone call.**

+Why?
+As a security measure the generated download links contain a long, almost random part.
+So an attacker (let's call her Eve) can't guess the link for a file or scan all possible links to find a file.
+The only reasonable way for Eve to gain access to your file is to intercept the mail.

+So the links are fairly secure by themselves and quite comfortable for the recipient, because she only has to click the link.

+If you use download passwords, *never* put them into the same email as the link.
+Because if Eve can read the link, she can also read the password.
+So a download password in the same email doesn't make the transfer more secure, but only more complicated for the recipient.
+The same goes for a separate email with the password: If Eve can intercept the first email with the link, she is very probably also able to intercept the second email.

+#### Password vs. App Token

+Instead of storing your password it's more secure to use an "App Token" with __*cloud__.
+There are two ways to get such a token:

+* *If you are using Nextcloud or ownCloud:* Open your account in the browser and go to Settings -> Security -> App Token and at the bottom of the page generate a new token.
+Copy&paste it into the "App token" field of the Attachments preferences page in Thunderbird.

+* *Only if you are using Nextcloud:* Type your user password into the Attachments/Outgoing preferences page in Thunderbird.
+Upon saving, the Add-On will *try* to get a token from your Nextcloud and use it instead of your password.
+  You will notice the change, because afterwards the password field is filled with dots completely (app tokens are quite long).\
+  **BUT!** if getting the token fails for any reason (e.g. your Nextcloud is not reachable, timeout, wrong username, ...), the Add-On will *store your password unencrypted*.

+#### Handling of existing files

+* If you attach a file that's already in the attachments folder in your cloud *with identical contents*, that file is not uploaded again.
+Instead the existing file is shared.

+* To make this possible, __*cloud__ never deletes files in your cloud.
+Over time your attachments folder may grow to considerable size.
+It's safe to delete old attachments.
+Your admin may automate that; point her to the [Admin Guide](#old-uploads)

+* You can use this behavior if you want to share large (or many) files: Sync your attachments folder to a folder on your computer using the desktop client.
+If you then attach a synced file from your computer to a message, __*cloud__ will notice that it's already uploaded.

+* If you attach a file with the same name but different contents as a cloud file, the cloud file will not be overwritten.
+Instead __*cloud__ moves the existing file to a subfolder of the attachments folder; the original share link will remain valid and point to the old content.\
+  Then the new file is uploaded and shared with a new share link.

+__*cloud__ uses the same method as the Nextcloud/ownCloud desktop clients to decide if the local and remote files are identical.

 ## Information for cloud administrators

 ### Server settings